Shoulder Arthroscopy San Antonio, TX

 Fix Your Shoulder Pain

 Looking for an evaluation of your shoulder pain?
 Do you need shoulder surgery in San Antonio, TX?
-Call to make an appointment with our professional staff at Sports, Occupational and Knee Surgery, 9051 Huebner Suite 200, San Antonio, TX 78240 to learn all your options about shoulder repair and shoulder surgery.
+Call to make an appointment with our professional staff at Sports, Occupational and Knee Surgery, to learn all your options about shoulder repair and shoulder surgery.

-Dr. Peter Holmes, Double Board-Certified in both Orthopedic Surgery and Sports Orthopedics, is an expert with 27 years providing patients with a shoulder arthroscopy in San Antonio, TX.
+Dr. Peter Holmes, Double Board-Certified in both Orthopedic Surgery and Sports Orthopedics, is an expert with over 30 years of providing patients with a shoulder arthroscopy in San Antonio, TX.

 shutterstock 1777127961